global recruitment specialists

 Eighteen percent of REED is owned by the Reed Foundation, and revenue from annual dividends is given to charities – either as seed capital or one-off donations.
 Reed Foundation has provided the seed funding for a number of charities, namely Academy of Enterprise, Ethiopiaid, Womankind and Women at Risk.
 Other donations have included a one million Rand grant to the Nelson Mandela Foundation in 2003 to support education in South Africa, and two million pounds to the West London Academy in Ealing.
 Donations have also been made to a number of humanitarian and human interest appeals.

 Ethiopiaid is a fundraising organisation set up by Sir Alec Reed in 1989 with seed funding from the Reed Foundation.
 It raises money for local projects in Ethiopia, particularly focusing on organisations in the country's capital, Addis Ababa.
 The aims of Ethiopiaid are to ‘relieve poverty and sickness, to preserve health and to advance education amongst Ethiopians who are in need'.
 Ethiopiaid uses direct mail to raise money from the public and since 1989 has donated over £20 million to Ethiopia.
-There are now Ethiopiaid offices in the UK, Ireland, Sweden and Australia.
+There are now Ethiopiaid offices in the UK, Ireland, Canada and Australia.
 Visit Ethiopiaid now.

 The Big Give (launched October 2007) is an innovative website that allows wealthy donors and philanthropists to search for charitable projects in their area of interest and make a substantial donation (£100k+).
 The development of the Big Give is supported by the Reed Foundation, which has allocated £1 million for marketing purposes.
 The Big Give currently features 3,500 registered charities on the site promoting £1 billion of charitable projects.
 Visit theBigGive now.